 This is an introduction to a series of articles presenting religious buildings in a wide definition of the term.
 They are based on my own visits.

 Religion has played an important role in the history of mankind.
 A wide definition of the term states that “religion is an organised collection of beliefs, cultural systems, and world views that relate humanity to an order of existence”, or simply a “cultural system”.

 With such a definition, religion clearly has a pervasive impact on the lives of all people on this planet, not only in historic times but also today.

 Some would prefer a more narrow definition, taking into account that there should be some sort of deity involved.
 In such a view, religion deals with respect for what is sacred, and not least a reverence for the gods.

 Sure, religions as the Western world knows them, are about one or more gods.
-The extinct polytheistic systems like the Norse, Greek and Roman religions are well known, as are the monotheistic Abrahamic religions (Judaism, Islam and Christianity) are alive and have a large number of followers.
+There are some famous extinct polytheistic systems like the Norse, Greek and Roman religions.
+The monotheistic Abrahamic religions (Judaism, Islam and Christianity) are alive and have a large number of followers.
 On the other hand some religions would assert there is a deity in everything natural, even a piece of rock.
 Others, like Buddhism, does not lay claim on there being a God – religion is about the human being rising through the seven heavens himself or herself, to ultimately reach pure enlightenment in Nirvana.

 Religion permeates almost every aspect of life, from birth to death.
 Physical ceremonies related to burial, marriages, prayers and offerings are common.
 Non-physical norms and thought patterns are also part of a religion.
 It goes without saying that religions throughout history have produced a number of lasting physical objects, like buildings and monuments.

 This is what this series is about, different aspects of the term “buildings”.
 There are basically four themes which will be explored.